aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 1. Clone the repository.
 2. Upload the zip versions of the .py files and patching_window.template file to a S3 bucket.
 3. Upload the patching-stack.yml file and deploy the CloudFormation template in master account
+    1. Navigate to CloudFormation in the AWS Console.
+    2. Click on Create stack and click “with new resources(standard)”
+    3. Under the Specify template section, click on Upload a template file
+    4. Click on Choose file and select patching-stack.yml
-    1. Provide a stack name.
+	5. Provide a stack name(example: “self-service-patching-stack”)
-    2. Specify the bucket, where you have uploaded the code. it can be a new bucket or existing bucket, make sure to update the bucket policy as per the policy provided in bucket-policy.json file in the repository.
+    6. Specify the bucket, where you have uploaded the code. it can be a new bucket or existing bucket, make sure to update the bucket policy as per the policy provided in bucket-policy.json file in the repository.
-    3. Specify the Organization id.
+    7. Specify the Organization id.
         ![](images/Deploy-Stack-1.png)
-    4. Click on Next
+    8. Click on Next
-    5. Hit Next and check “I acknowledge that AWS CloudFormation might create IAM resources with custom names”
+    9. Hit Next and check “I acknowledge that AWS CloudFormation might create IAM resources with custom names”
-    6. Click on “Create Stack”.
+    10. Click on “Create Stack”.
-4. Deploy patching-stackset.yml in child accounts as stack or stackset
+4. Deploy patching-stackset.yml in child accounts as stackset
+    1. Navigate to CloudFormation in the AWS console and click on StackSets
+    2. Click on Create StackSet and click on “Service-managed permissions”
+    3. Under the Specify template section, click on Upload a template file
+    4. Click on Choose file and select patching-stackset.yml
-    1. Enter a name for the StackSet.
+    5. Enter a name for the StackSet (example: self-service-patching-stackset)
         ![](images/Deploy_stackset_Step4-a.png)
-    2. Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
+    6. Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
         ![](images/Deploy_stackset_Step4-b.png)
-    3. Specify the regions separated by comma, in which you have EC2 workload
+    7. Specify the regions separated by comma, in which you have EC2 workload
-    4. Click Next
+    8. Click Next
-    5. Click Next
+    9. Click Next
-    6. Select Deployment target as “Deploy to organization”
+    10. Select Deployment target as “Deploy to organization”
         ![](images/Deploy_stackset_Step4-c.png)

-    7. Select all the regions you want to cover.
+    11. Select all the regions you want to cover.
-    8. Click on Next.
+    12. Click on Next.
-    9. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
+    13. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
-    10. Click on Submit.
+    14. Click on Submit and navigate to the Stack instances tab in the StackSet
+    15. Monitor the status column and wait till Status of all the Stack instances change to CURRENT

 # Resources
 There are two CloudFormation templatein the repository